gravitational/teleport/rfd/0153-resource-guidelines.md

 The `teleport.header.v1.Metadata` is a clone of `types.Metadata` which doesn't use any of the gogoproto features.
 Legacy resources also had a `types.ResourceHeader` that used gogo magic to embed the type in the resource message.
 To get around this, the required fields from the header MUST be included in the message itself.
-A non-gogo clone does exist `teleport.header.v1.ResourceHeader`, however, to get the fields, embedded custom marshalling must be manually written.
+A non-gogo clone does exist `teleport.header.v1.ResourceHeader`, however, to get the fields, embeded custom marshalling must be manually written.

 If a resource has associated secrets (password, private key, jwt, mfa device, etc.) they should be defined in a separate resource and stored in a separate key range in the backend.
-The traditional pattern of defining secrets inline and only returning them if a `with_secrets` flag is provided causes a variety of problems and introduces opportunity for human error to accidentally include secrets when they should not have been.
+The traditional pattern of defining secrets inline and only returning them if a `with_sercrets` flag is provided causes a variety of problems and introduces opportunity for human error to accidentally include secrets when they should not have been.
 It would then be the responsibility of the caller to get both the base resource and the corresponding secret resource if required.